 Merrell works with global partners committed to humane, safe, and ethical working conditions.
 Suppliers must comply with parent company Wolverine Worldwide’s Code of Conduct.

-Merrell is a member of the Sustainable Apparel Coalition aiming to reduce plastic packaging and shoe samples, while increasing use recycled materials to 100%.
+Merrell is also a member of the Sustainable Apparel Coalition aiming to reduce plastic packaging and shoe samples, while increasing use recycled materials to 100%.

 My Personal Review of Merrell’s Trail Glove 7 & Speed Eco: